charlesrocabert/MetEvolSim/README.md

 </p>

 <br/>
-Six types of selection are available:
+There are six types of selection available:

 - <code>MUTATION_ACCUMULATION</code>: Run a mutation accumulation experiment by accepting all new mutations without any selection threshold,
 - <code>ABSOLUTE_METABOLIC_SUM_SELECTION</code>: Run an evolution experiment by applying a stabilizing selection on the sum of absolute metabolic abundances,